M-earnest/tutorial_jupyter_books/content/1_github/intro.md

 1. Understand the benefits of using GitHub
 2. Learn how to set up your GitHub account
 3. Learn how to set up an online repository (your course)
+4. Explore the structure of the course template
+5. Learn how to edit existing files

 ## What's a 'GitHub,' and Why Should We Use It?